 Jack Batten, the Toronto Star‘s crime fiction reviewer, calls Pat Tierney “a hugely attractive sleuth figure.”

-Rosemary has been writing for a living all her adult life.
+Rosemary has a master’s degree in English literature, and she has earned her living through her writing all her adult life.
 As a journalist, she worked as a reporter, editor and editorial writer on newspapers across Canada for 25 years.
-She has written about and reviewed the arts at the Calgary Herald, and she’s reported business news in Toronto.
-She is currently a freelance Toronto-based journalist, specializing in personal finance, and teaches novel writing at George Brown College.
+She has written about and reviewed the arts at the Calgary Herald, and she has reported on business news in Toronto.
+She is currently a Toronto-based freelance journalist, specializing in personal finance, and she teaches novel writing at George Brown College.

 Check out Rosemary’s website and contact her there.